Licensed Mental Health Counselor

 Clinical Psychology PsyD

 Ever wanting to add to his expertise, beginning December, 2014, Mitchell began matriculating for his doctorate degree in clinical psychology (Psy.D.) from California Southern University.
-He has received his doctorate degree after defending his thesis in early 2018.
+He received his doctorate degree after defending his thesis in early 2018.
 Mitchell’s doctoral project dissertation is in understanding and treating the problem of chronic overeating resulting in the condition of medical obesity, typically 30 pounds or more overweight.

 Juris Doctor & Adjunct Professor

-Because of his Juris Doctor degree, and because of his outstanding academic record in psychology at Lynn, Mitchell has received an appointment as an Adjunct Professor at Lynn University.
+Because of his Juris Doctor degree, and because of his outstanding academic record in psychology at Lynn, Mitchell had received an appointment as an Adjunct Professor at Lynn University.
 At Lynn, he has taught courses in Abnormal Psychology and in Learning Theory to undergraduate students, and in Law and Ethics at the graduate school level.

 Before deciding to leave the law and enter the world of psychology as a clinician, Mitchell gained experience and expertise through more than 25-years of involvement in related activities.
 As a co-founder of the Men’s Center of Los Angeles, Mitchell served on the Board of Directors and assisted co-founder and clinical director, Stephen Johnson, Ph.D., at numerous two-day and four-day retreats and at one-day practicums.
 Over this time period he was trained by Dr. Johnson to teach and to facilitate Rebirthing Breathwork.
 He also participated in and assisted in anger reduction workshops.